- Range Hoods

 Enjoy the living qualities of your beautiful, hand hammered SoLuna sink—it’s truly a unique and functional work of art!

+Café Natural starts off as one of the most even-toned patinas.
 Your Café Natural finished sink will continue to change in tone and may develop some lighter and darker areas with time.
 You can maintain the even coloration by regular applications of Renaissance Wax or carnauba wax.
 You can also have your copper sink pre-waxed by us at the factory.
-With this option you’ll receive a tin of wax to use for ongoing maintenance.

 SoLuna’s Matte Copper finish can be treated in two ways—you can leave it to patina naturally or maintain it in the bright shiny, new copper state.
 The first option will be the lowest maintenance of all copper sinks—simply wash the sink with soap and water and let it patina naturally.